bjolko/feminism-issues-analysis/labor/README.md

-Labor data by KZ stats
+Salary and employment analysis in KZ by sex.